mkram01/EPI563-SpatialEPI/docs/05-disease-mapping-2.md

 As you can see, there are a lot of ways of describing *local*, and we haven't even talked about inverse-distance weighting.
 So how do you go about choosing one definition over another?
 This is an example of the intersection of the *art* and *science* of spatial epidemiology.

 So, you might wonder how one decides when to smooth or not smooth, and when smoothing, which neighbor definition to use?
 There is a lot written about this and very few final answers.
-There are actually three general approaches to selecting a neighbor definition:
+There is some evidence that approximately 6 neighbors provides a nice balance between informative prior information from local units versus biased estimates.
+But beyond that very broad recommendation, there are three general approaches to selecting a neighbor definition:

 1. **By maximizing precision or fit** - this method is statistical in nature and implies that best smoother *fits* the data best.
 It is possible to estimate the mean-squared error (MSE) or the root mean squared error (RMSE) to describe how far, on average, each observed rate is from the observed data, with the idea being that the closest *average* distance is best.
 We will discuss extensions of this idea of *model fit* when we move to fully Bayesian mapping.
 There is code below to estimate the RMSE.
 2. **By theory, context, or question** - most of my emphasis in explaining the neighbors has been on this approach.
 It is clearly important for the analyst to bring clarity about the question at hand, and the local context, to the decision of what is *sensibly local* for a given disease or health outcome.
 In some instances, one method clearly stands out from the others.
 However, it is not uncommon that there is moderate support (theoretically) for multiple.
 As you can see if you mapped the methods above, in our case there is only minor difference between the definitions for these data.